bakkeby/dwm-flexipatch/README.md

 ### Changelog:

-2020-09-10 - Added the anybar patch (basic integration, no support for dwm bar(s) + anybar)
+2020-09-10 - Added the anybar patch (with experimental support for dwm bar(s) + anybar)

 2020-09-09 - Added the bar border patch